 Whether you are a premature entrepreneur or an experienced business owner looking to kick-start your business in Estonia can be a compelling task to do.
-But selecting the right types of legal entity in Estonia is an important decision that can impact the success and growth of the business.
+But selecting the right types of company in Estonia is an important decision that can impact the success and growth of the business.

-There are several types of company in Estonia you can choose from when starting a business in the country, including sole proprietorship, private limited company, public limited company, general partnership, and limited partnership.
+There are several types of legal entities you can choose from when starting a business in Estonia, including sole proprietorship, private limited company, public limited company, general partnership, and limited partnership.

 Each type has its advantages and disadvantages, and it is important to consider several factors such as liability, tax obligations, and potential for growth before making a decision.